johtela/LiterateCS/Installation.md

 # Installation

-LiterateCS runs on top of the [.NET Core 2.1].
-It is distributed as a [Nuget] package and deployed as [.NET Core global tool].
+LiterateCS runs on top of the [.NET 6].
+It is distributed as a [Nuget] package and deployed as [.NET global tool].
 This makes it easy to install, uninstall, and update.
-The technology for distributing command line tools as Nuget packages is quite new (it was introduced in .NET Core 2.1.3) but seems to work well in practice.

 ## Prerequisites

-Before installing LiterateCS, make sure that you have **.NET Core SDK version 2.1.3 or newer** installed.
-If you don't have it already, you can dowload it from [here][.NET Core 2.1].
+Before installing LiterateCS, make sure that you have **.NET SDK version 6.0 or newer** installed.
+If you don't have it already, you can dowload it from [here][.NET 6].

 ## Installing